infa-spritman/MapReduceAndSpark/Assignment-4/README.txt

 2) Create a folder named "Twitter-dataset" inside given "input" folder.
 3) Create a folder "nodes" inside "Twitter-dataset" folder and copy "nodes.csv" in it.
 4) Create a folder "edges" inside "Twitter-dataset" folder and copy "edges.csv" in it.
+   Create a folder  "followers_count" inside "Twitter-dataset" folder and run Followers count with nodes and edges input to get the followers count data.
 5) Open command prompt.
 6) Navigate to directory where project files unzipped.
 7) Edit the Makefile to customize the environment at the top.